Zinggi/RAnimation/README.md

 ### Physical animations

 If you want physically accurate animations, you will have to give up a little bit of control over the animation.
-This means you don't know anymore how long an animation will take, but as a plus, the animation will be way more realistic.
+This means you don't know any more how long an animation will take, but as a plus, the animation will be way more realistic.

 If you want an animation from point a to b, given some physical model describing the motion,
  * Use [simulateToHalt](src/animation/animationMixin.jsx#L226-L278),